GuoHao150/Cosyn/README.md

 ### Data and Software Availability

 The cosyn source code and documentation are permanently archived on Zenodo at [10.5281/zenodo.22167984](https://doi.org/10.5281/zenodo.22167984).

-To facilitate reproducibility and deployment, the Zenodo archive includes:

-- The pre-trained CodonTransformer evaluation model (`codon_transformer_eval.pt`) used for PLL scoring.
-- Ready-to-use Apptainer (Singularity) images (`cosyn_cpu.sif` and `cosyn_gpu.sif`) for CPU-only and GPU-enabled deployments.

 The full source code, build instructions, and issue tracker will be hosted on GitHub.